-How the matter was addressed in our audit

-Working with our valuation specialists, our procedures included the following:

-- We considered the appropriateness of the value in use models applied by the Group to perform the annual test of goodwill for impairment against the requirements of the accounting standards. - We assessed the integrity of the value in use models used, including the accuracy of the underlying formulas. - We assessed the accuracy of previous Group forecasts to inform our evaluation of forecasts incorporated in the models.
-We noted previous trends where forecasts for certain CGUs were not achieved and how they impacted the business, for use in our testing. - We considered the sensitivity of the models by varying key assumptions, such as forecast growth rates, terminal value multiples and discount rates, within a reasonably possible range.
-We considered the interdependencies of key assumptions when performing the sensitivity analysis and what the Group considers to be reasonably possible.
-We did this to identify those CGUs at higher risk of impairment and to focus our further procedures. - We challenged the Group's significant forecast cashflows, growth rate assumptions and terminal value multiples considering competitive market conditions and the continuing volatility in the global investment market.
+Valuation of Goodwill (\$130,413,000) Refer to Notes 2 and 17 to the Financial Report The key audit matter How the matter was addressed in our audit A key audit matter for us was the Group's annual testing of goodwill, particularly the Retail CGU, for impairment.
+Certain conditions impacting the Group increased the judgement applied by us when evaluating the evidence available.
+Working with our valuation specialists, our procedures included the following: We considered the appropriateness of the value in use models applied by the Group to perform the annual test of goodwill for We focused on the significant forward-looking assumptions the Group applied in their value in use models, including: We assessed the integrity of the value in use • Forecast cash flows - the Group has continued to experience competitive market conditions and volatility in the global investment market.
+This increases the risk of inaccurate forecasts for us to consider and models used, including the accuracy of the underlying formulas.
+We assessed the accuracy of previous Group forecasts to inform our evaluation of forecasts in the underlying the underl goodwill being impaired.
+Forecast growth rates and terminal value multiples - in addition to the uncertainties described above, the Group's models are sensitive to small unfavourable changes in these assumptions, reducing available headroom.
+This drives additional audit effort specific to their feasibility and consistency of application to the Group's strategy. incorporated in the models.
+We noted previous trends where forecasts for certain CGUs were not achieved and how they impacted the business, for use in our testing.
+We considered the sensitivity of the models by varying key assumptions, such as forecast growth rates, terminal value multiples and discount rates, within a reasonably possible range.
+We considered the interdependencies of the models when the interdependencies of the models when the sensitivity of the models account rates when the interdependencies of the models of the models of the models of the models and the models of the models Discount rates - these are complicated in nature and vary according to the conditions and environment the specific Cash Generating Unit (CGU) is subject to from time to time.
+The Group's modelling is sensitive to small changes in the discount rate. of key assumptions when performing the sensitivity analysis and what the Group considers to be reasonably possible.
+We did this to identify those CGUs at higher risk of impairment and to focus our further procedures.
+The Group uses a complex model to perform their annual testing of goodwill for impairment.
+The model uses historical performance adjusted for a range of internal and external sources as inputs to the assumptions.
+Certain CGU's of the Group have not met prior forecasts in some instances historically, increasing our audit effort in assessing the reliability of current forecasts for each CGU.
+Complex modelling, using forward-looking assumptions tends to be prone to greater risk for potential bias, error and inconsistent application.
+We challenged the Group's significant forecast cashflows, growth rate assumptions and terminal value multiples considering competitive market conditions and the continuing volatility in the global investment market.
 We applied increased scepticism to forecasts in the CGU's where previous forecasts were not achieved.
 We used our knowledge of the Group, the Group's past and recent performance, business and customers, and our industry experience.
-We further assessed the
+We further assessed the Group's forecast cashflows and terminal value multiples by